zoekko/zoekko.github.io/cv.md

       Research Intern | Advisor: <strong>Howard Isaacson</strong> | June 2021 – January 2023
       <ul>
         <li>Developed and implemented a laser detection algorithm to search for potential technosignatures in optical stellar spectra.</li>
-        <li>Analyzed over 1000 spectra of nearby stars to set detection limits.</li>
+        <li>Analyzed over 1,000 spectra of nearby stars to set detection limits.</li>
-        <li>Presented work at the 2021 Assembly of the Order of the Octopus and AbSciCon 2022 and co-authored a publication in the Astronomical Journal.</li>
+        <li>Presented work at the Assembly of the Order of the Octopus (2021), AbSciCon 2022, and co-authored a publication in the Astronomical Journal.</li>
       </ul>
     </li>
     <li>